Karla Amanda Brown, LMFT

 Jennifer Jackson, LCSW

-Jennifer Jackson is a Licensed Clinical Social Worker based in the Bay Area in California.
-She has over 20 years of experience in psychotherapy, teaching, supervision, and training.
-She discovered AEDP in 2021 and feels deeply at home within its transformational and healing framework.
-In her private practice, Jennifer is passionate about supporting adults and young adults, helping them reconnect with their innate capacity for growth and resilience.
+Jennifer Jackson, LCSW, is a Licensed Clinical Social Worker based in the San Francisco Bay Area with over 20 years of experience in psychotherapy, teaching, supervision, and professional training.
+She discovered AEDP in 2021 and feels deeply at home with its transformational, healing-oriented framework.

-Jennifer’s work is grounded in equity and belonging, emphasizing the importance of addressing systemic and structural othering and marginalization.
 Her extensive training includes Psychodynamic Psychotherapy, Trauma-Informed and Focused Treatment, Dialectical Behavior Therapy (DBT), Cognitive Behavioral Therapy (CBT), and relational neuroscience.

 Mosaka Harris, LCSW